MoonsideGames/MoonWorksGraphicsTests/README.md

 Draws two triangles via indirect commands.
 Tests DrawPrimitivesIndirect.

+**InstancingAndOffsets**

+Draws 16 instanced triangles.
+Tests DrawPrimitivesInstanced, vertex offsets, and index offsets.

 **CompressedTextures**

 Loads a series of compressed textures, then displays them for viewing.
 Tests compressed texture loading.

 **CopyTexture**

 Loads an image, then makes three copies of the image.
 One is a 1:1 scale image, another is a half-sized image (to test linear/nearest blitting), and the final copy is to a buffer.
 The buffer bytes are then compared with the original texture bytes to verify the copy's correctness.
-Tests CopyTextureToTexture, CopyTextureToBuffer, vertex offsets, and index offsets.
+Tests CopyTextureToTexture and CopyTextureToBuffer.

 **VideoPlayer**